my Decolonizing Story, or, the Art of Being Human

 I recalled sitting with a Seneca artist, seer, healer, teacher sometime earlier, making woe that my mom had never taught me these things that he could see in my walking, and he replied that she did not need to because I already knew them.
 I felt the truth of that in my being, and also, there is value in creating connection and relationship that deepens roots, along with naming experience, and I still felt the loss of that in the loose energy threads that I then recognized as a calling for kapwa—an embodied and tacit knowing of the shared inner we in community, personhood.
 We each are all on this planet with other people, and we have relational neurobiology—we are meant to be in a dance with each other, and it is a holding against nature to be in the expectation to live up to some idea that we are meant to muscle through things “independently,” as a sign of strength, as if support and connection were a pathology.
 True independence is born of healthy interdependent relationships—we internalize our allies and connections, which helps us continue to build the structural integrity of self-support—and it is actually a sign of health and well-being to reach out to others in connection, especially when there is need to fill in the gap in support.

 I followed a calling to work with a shamanic oracle priestess, of Italian roots.
 She was the first white spiritual teacher I sat in circle with to offer inclusive space that did not presume white modern Western mindset in the space.
 She affirmed the expressions of indigeneity coming forth through my own work, naming it as such and connecting its alignment with the wisdoms of First Peoples.
 This was far from my previous experiences of dismissal and disconnection in such groups, and it was healing and grounding.
 She knew Leny Strobel and encouraged me to reach out to her, and so I did by email.
 Ate Leny responded by offering connection to my experience and introducing me virtually with a few people.
 Within the next year, I had the opportunity to fly to the San Francisco area, and I reached out again to see if she might be willing to meet with me, and she was!
 I was so grateful and very much looked forward to connecting with someone who is in the keeping of the wisdom of our culture and history—that which has been subject to erasure for centuries through colonization and perpetuation of Western mindset as superior to indigeneity.
 For example, one need only look in the Harvard archives to see documentation of Harvard’s partnership with the US military to design a (mis)education program to subjugate Filipinos as a military operation.
 We met at a cafe, and shared a bit of story, she asked me questions about my family connections.
 I asked her about the experience of being an authentic expression of indigeneity and not being able to mediate that in white spaces that are operating in Indigenous wisdoms, to be able to speak to it for all the dismissal and make-wrong, because it didn’t align with their conventional Western thinking patterns.
 She turned to me and said, it’s because they are invested in it; they’re invested in something that is not from their own roots, where they haven’t looked to their own roots.
 That landed on my body with a clear simplicity—a seed that would later bloom more fully, but in that moment, I had a release as my perspective pulled back from the unmothered mother in me who takes care of it all, who bore all the responsibility in relationship, and who would become tangled in an energy that despite my efforts wouldn’t “work” because again, there is actually no mutuality—to seeing that in those spaces, we just had different awarenesses where I’m including them all day every day, and they either had an unwillingness or inability to include me or others like me, and that was theirs to carry.
 There is a difference between “seeing beyond/no color” or “we are all made of stars” and actually embracing diversity.
-The latter nurtures unity and compassion, recognizes all the unique colors that each create the rainbow—and without them, it would not be a rainbow!—while the former sources only a singular, exclusive, self-serving, by-passing perspective.
+The latter nurtures unity and compassion, recognizes all the unique colors that each create the rainbow—and without them, it would not be a rainbow!—while the former sources only a singular, exclusive, self-serving, bypassing perspective.
+And wherever you are in bypass is where you will be lacking in curiosity, compassion, and connection—three “c’s” that weave along with awareness.
 We are human beings on this earth and not a single one of us has the consciousness of a star.
 Ate Leny emphasized reading the books, and digging deeper was definitely in my plan.
 I left the meeting refreshed, nourished, grounded and optimistic.
 I returned to another initiation—another unfolding relational dynamic that year.

 I was in a breathwork community, also training to become a facilitator.
 I received healing in recovering my breath and resolving the truncated defenses that lived in my body as a result of trauma, reconnecting to my anger as a life force wisdom.
 Outside that community with my somatic therapist, we worked more deeply, and I understood I was modulating between complete collapse and repression of anger to reactive anger that could overshoot the mark.
 That was part of the healing and grounding process of coming to the center between the two, bit by bit, towards assertion.
 I was grounding my voice, and my channel was becoming clearer, flowing.
 My experience in relationship was becoming clearer as well when it came to violation, and I began to understand that things were pretty toxic in the group when the leaders became bullies where participants acted in empowerment.
 Things seemed fine, if they were in their wounded selves and enrolled in the dynamic of following the teacher without question.
 I increasingly understood that they did not hold people’s processes as sacred when they spoke about participants outside of group in demeaning ways.
 In my process, I had been told from the beginning I needed to fit in and be the one to make the connection, but they were a group that were not aware of the ways they foundationally exclude, blind to my efforts, particularly the leaders.
 Where I had gained ground and would stand up for people in their processes, or point out things that were missed that helped the participant experience healing, I was increasingly told not to speak in group, my contributions became less welcome.
 Where I had felt healed and clear, they started to pathologize me, projecting lack of clarity and sickness.
 They had called me the “Priestess” of the community and counted me as a “pillar,” but they were not interested in hearing from me, only interested in the optics I provided as a mystic in a healing modality they were playing in.
 It became, “sit there and be pretty/nice.”
 I just wanted to help people.
 However, it was another form of gaslighting, and when I took a pause to get my bearings, stating I was taking a moment, they pushed me out through passive aggressive means and triangulating the community, including the bear with the rainbow coming out of his heart, to cut connection with me.
 I have since helped a number of people process harms they experienced in connection with these “teachers.”